These Are the Fastest Ways to Stabilize Your Blood Sugar If You Have Diabetes

 As long as your doctor hasn't given a restriction, one of the best ways to bring your blood sugar down is to exercise-say, going for a walk or bike ride for 15 to 30 minutes.
 Moderate exercise can help reduce insulin resistance.
 "When the cells are more sensitive to insulin, exercise helps to bring the sugar from the blood into your cells to use for energy, lowering blood sugar as a result," says Crean.
 (This is for a person with type 2 diabetes.
 If a person has type 1, they need to confirm they aren't high from lacking insulin, says Zappe.)

 "Stress alone can increase blood sugar levels, which can be a frustrating cycle if you're working to avoid highs," says Crean.
 (Cue more stress.)
 When you're stressing, hormones like cortisol and glucagon are secreted, which cause blood sugar levels to go up so that your body has enough energy to combat the stressful situation.
 Finding relaxation techniques that work for you can help lower your blood sugar on the fly.
 Try breathing exercises, progressive muscle relaxation or a guided meditation.
+As always, talk to your doctor if you are having difficulty with managing your stress levels and are interested in additional options for support.

 Aim to include 20-30 grams of protein as part of your next meal, with lower-carb options as sides (try our Creamy Pesto Chicken Salad with Greens, pictured above).
 "Protein is key for lowering blood sugar, as it stimulates the release of hormones that help insulin move glucose out of the bloodstream and into cells more effectively," says Cruz.